faisalsiddiq87/robot/README.md

 - ✨ Reduce setup time for new projects
 - 📊 Ensure code consistency and quality
-- ⚡  Facilitate rapid development
+- ⚡ Facilitate rapid development/changes
 - 🛡️ Encourage best practices in security, testing, and performance

 ## 🚀 Features